4 apps like Branch for small cash advances

 • Instant cash transfers: Note also that you can only get instant cash if you have a “Brigit score” of at least 70 or higher.
 Your banking history, income and spending history will all determine your score.

 • Doesn’t support all banks: If you’d like an advance through Brigit, you must link your primary bank account.
-Even though the company says it supports more than 6,000 banks and credit unions, you may not be able to use the app if you have a joint checking account or bank somewhere like Chime or Capital One.
+Even though the company says it supports more than 6,000 banks and credit unions, you may not be able to use the app if you have a joint checking account or bank somewhere else.

 Read our Brigit app review to learn more.